RiosITP/TDphyscomp/Serial Communication/serial.md

         }
       }

 Note the formatting.
 We will use ```Serial.print()``` and ```Serial.println()``` to send multiple sensor values from the Arduino to Touchdesigner.
-The goal is to format everything so that TouchDesigner will interpret all this Arduino as one message containing multiple values where the values are separated by commas.
+The goal is to format everything so that TouchDesigner will interpret the sensor data as one message containing multiple values where the values are separated by commas and terminating with '\r\n'

-Use ```Serial.print()``` to send a value, the use ```Serial.print()``` again to send a _delimiter_.
+Use ```Serial.print()``` to send a value, then use ```Serial.print()``` again to send a _delimiter_.
 This delimiter should be a non alpha numerical character that will separate each individual value.
-I'm using commas to separate values.
+I'm using commas ( , ) to separate values.
 In TouchDesigner I will eventually have to specify that commas are being used as delimiters (to separate my individual values).
 Make sure the last value that you send uses the ```Serial.println()``` function.
 This is how TouchDesigner will know that you intend to send a message that contains multiple values.

       Serial.print(twist);  // twist
       Serial.print(",");